 - How certain foods affect your mood or emotions.

 You’ll easily be able to tell when you’re using food to meet other needs.
-Being able to identify your “hunger triggers” is a powerful way to consume fewer calories and better nutrition.
+Being able to identify your hunger cues is a powerful way to consume fewer calories and better nutrition.

-Ultimately, becoming a “mindful eater” allows you to re-establish a healthy and positive relationship with food/eating.
+Ultimately, becoming a mindful eater allows you to re-establish a healthy and positive relationship with food and eating.

 - Mindful eating helps you put a stop to your constant, frustrating battle with food…without restriction, deprivation, or guilt.